 The BIO IP Counsels Committee Conference is an excellent opportunity for IP professionals to discuss current and future issues in the biotech patent landscape.
-Our upcoming 2014 BIO IPCC Spring Conference in Palm Springs, CA is the ideal setting for BIO members and other industry IP professionals to come together to hear, discuss and learn about current and projected topics related to biotech IP.
+Our upcoming 2014 BIO IPCC Fall Conference in Nashville, TN is the ideal setting for BIO members and other industry IP professionals to come together to hear, discuss and learn about current and projected topics related to biotech IP.

 If you are concerned with the implications of an ever-changing patent system on the biotechnology industry, this meeting is not to be missed.
 We invite you to join us in an informal, fun and informative setting to meet fellow industry legal and IP professionals, to make new acquaintances, to reconnect with old friends, and to take home a wealth of information – and maybe some new ideas.

 “I attend the BIO-IPCC meetings regularly, and consider them a necessity for keeping up with developments in biotechnology law.
 Not only are sessions cutting-edge and highly informative, but the speakers themselves are always authoritative and often intimately involved in using and influencing the laws on which they present.
 Beyond the formal presentations, the BIO-IPCC organizers ensure that all attendees and presenters have ample enjoyable opportunities to socialize, and speak further, with their colleagues about issues of mutual concern in biotechnology law and business.
 There is no other venue that offers better insights into biotechnology law, or a better chance to stay current with those who work with or make that law, than BIO-IPCC meetings.
 I look forward to every one.”